Facebook Pixel Applications are open! Guidance and tips to prepare your application to UCLA AUD's graduate programs Opens a new window

 Click here to register for TeenArch

-Led by AUD Summer Programs Director Julia Koerner, both the JumpStart program and TeenArch Studio engage students in a wide range of activities, from intensive design exercises, individual feedback sessions, and small group discussions, to studio-wide presentations, and reviews.
-Students will be introduced to the conceptual and technical facilities essential to the study of architecture as a discipline and its practice as a profession.
-To supplement studio activities, weekly lectures from UCLA faculty and notable guest designers will explore the many facets of idea-driven design, as well as urban and design culture in Los Angeles.
+Led by AUD Summer Programs Director Julia Koerner, both the JumpStart program and TeenArch Studio engage students in a wide range of activities, from intensive design exercises, individual feedback sessions, and small group discussions, to studio-wide presentations and reviews.
+Students are introduced to the conceptual and technical facilities essential to the study of architecture as a discipline and its practice as a profession.
+To supplement studio activities, weekly lectures from UCLA faculty and notable guest designers explore the many facets of idea-driven design, as well as urban and design culture in Los Angeles.

 Both programs culminate in final presentations of work to guest critics, offering students a chance to apply their skills and gain experience and poise with giving professional presentations.
 Students leave the programs with new design languages and insights, as well as a design portfolio they can use to apply to future design programs.